saifalfalah/react-handbook/content/react-purity/index.md

 ---
-title: "React Concept: Purity"
+title: 'React Concept: Purity'
-date: 2018-12-16T07:00:00+02:00
-description: "What is purity, a pure function and a pure component"
+description: 'What is purity, a pure function and a pure component'
-tags: react
 ---

 In JavaScript, when a function does not mutate objects but just returns a new object, it's called a pure function.